MHeymann/Tafels/README.md

 		Path="$HOME/bin:$PATH"
 	fi

+See Makefile for further discription.

 # Copyright
-See Makefile for further discription
 Note, the Makefile was shamelessly copied and adapted from a lecturer, but I believe it is generic enough that no copyright was enfringed.
 If this is not the case, feel free to contact me to educate